Wieslaw L. Nowinski Bio

 Outstanding Poles 2012: Prof. Nowinski with former Polish President and Solidarity leader Lech Walesa.

 His work has been featured in The Wall Street Journal, on The Discovery Channel, CNN, BBC (Tomorrow's World), and Channel News Asia, among others.
 He has been listed in Who’s Who in the World, Who’s Who in Science and Engineering, Who’s Who in Medicine and Healthcare, and Who’s Who in Asia.
-Dr. Nowinski and his brain-related work have been commemorated on a stamp issued by the Polish Post in 2018 to honor Polish inventors of the century (within two living inventors).
+Dr. Nowinski and his brain-related work have been honored with a postage stamp issued by the Polish Post in 2018 to honor Polish inventors of the century (within two living inventors).

 Brain Atlases